Visas for Romania

 There are several long-stay visas for Romania which fall into different categories based on the purpose of the stay, including economic activities, employment, studies and family reunification.
 The validity of a visa varies depending on the category.
 Expats will have to pay an application fee.

 Employment visas for Romania

-Applying for a work permit in Romania requires that an expat's prospective employer proves to the Romanian government that they have been unable to fill the position with a Romanian national.
+Applying for a work permit in Romania requires that an expat's prospective employer prove to the Romanian government that they have been unable to fill the position with a Romanian national.
 Once the government has approved this and granted a work permit, expats will need to apply for a long-stay visa for employment purposes.

 Residence visas for Romania

 Expats moving to Romania with the intention of staying permanently will need to apply for a temporary residence permit.
 This allows individuals to stay in Romania for longer than 90 days and can be obtained from the Romanian Embassy.
 It's also advisable for expats to contact the Ministry of Foreign Affairs in the area in which they plan to live before moving to Romania.

 Expats who aren't married to a Romanian citizen can apply for permanent residence after living in the country for five years.
 A foreigner who is married to a Romanian citizen can apply for a permanent residence permit after three years.

 Applicants for permanent residence permits for Romania will need to undergo health checks, criminal clearance and provide documents relating to their civil status, financial situation and medical insurance.

 Family members wishing to join an expat living in Romania need to apply for a long-stay visa for family rejoining.
 To do this, they'll need to fill out an application for each person wanting to travel to Romania.
 Documents such as passports, photos, police clearance and medical checks will be required.
 The expat living in Romania will also need to get approval from immigration authorities.